 experience is required for this position as is at least four years

-of experience in fundraising including the solicitation of
+of experience in fundraising or transferable corporate experience.

 The salary range for this position is $110,000 to $120,000

-The Associate Director, Foundation Relations is eligible for hybrid
+The Associate Director, Corporate Relations is eligible for hybrid

 work, meaning working in the office or in person when needed and on

 The Foundation encourages applications from candidates that reflect

 the diversity of the community it serves.
 Review of applications

 will begin immediately and will continue until the successful

 To apply for this position, visit: